ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 2. The Authorization Server sends a 2.05 (Content) response to the requester.
 The response MUST have Content-Format "application/ace-trl+cbor" and its payload MUST be a CBOR map formatted as follows.

-   * The 'full_set' parameter MUST be included and specifies a CBOR array 'full_set_array'.
-Each element of 'full_set_array' specifies one of the token hashes from the set HASHES, encoded as a CBOR byte string.
+   * The 'full_set' parameter MUST be included and specifies a CBOR array 'full_set_value'.
+Each element of 'full_set_value' specifies one of the token hashes from the set HASHES, encoded as a CBOR byte string.
 If the set HASHES is empty, the 'full_set' parameter specifies the empty CBOR array.

       The order of the token hashes in the CBOR array is irrelevant, i.e., the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.